VictorDenisov/victordenisov.github.com/source/_posts/2018-08-31-conscious-programmer.markdown

 accountable and responsible real engineers are and how reckless are software engineers.
 As a person who spent 7 years in university learning different areas of math in order to become a software engineer I find those statements preposterous and insulting.
-At the same time I'm have to admit that a lot of practices that I see in the industrial software engineering give some ground to those statements.
+At the same time I have to admit that a lot of practices that I see in the industrial software engineering give some ground to those statements.
 I arrive to a conclusion that even if software is an engineering discipline not everyone practices it as such.